jonson777222/ytranslateAleks2844/README.md

 1. Open the [`ytranslate.ipynb`](https://colab.research.google.com/github/alex2844/youtube-translate/blob/main/ytranslate.ipynb)
     file in Google Colab.
-2. Fill in the parameters in the "Settings" block (URL, languages, etc.).
+2. Fill in the parameters in the "Settings" block.
+You can now enable options like `FORCE_AVC`, `MARK_WATCHED`, and `ADD_INDEX` via checkboxes.
 3. Run all cells.
 4. The script will process the video(s) and automatically save them to your Google Drive or prompt for download.
+Settings can be saved to Google Drive for future sessions.

 ## Installing Dependencies